wordofwarning/wordofwarning.org/current/2023-worksahead/williams/index.md

 *Presented by* Word of Warning + Contact *in* [Works Ahead 2023](/current/2023-worksahead)

-*"Brilliant, Black, and Manc" — born in 1810, Pablo Fanque was the first Black circus owner in Britain.
+*"Brilliant, Black, and Manc" — born in 1810, <a href="https://en.wikipedia.org/wiki/Pablo_Fanque" target="_blank">Pablo Fanque</a> was the first Black circus owner in Britain.
 Come & delight in tales of Pablo's Fantastic Fair as I channel his story to explore my own journey to being brilliant, Black & Manc.*

 **PLUS longer audience friendly description of the work<br>Overall 100-150 wds**